Stimulus Check Update: When Could The Third Payment Arrive?

 >>READ: Stimulus Check Update: ‘I Believe We Have A Moral Obligation,’ Says President-Elect Joe Biden

-The need for additional stimulus remains dire.
-The economy has slowed to a crawl as COVID cases continue to rise unchecked.
+The need for additional stimulus continues to be dire.
 Joblessness remains historically high, with 900,000 new claims submitted last week.
 That number is down only slightly from the 926,000 submitted the previous week and still well above pre-pandemic levels.
 An additional 426,000 filed for Pandemic Unemployment Assistance, which covers freelancers, who don’t qualify for traditional unemployment insurance.
 A total of almost 16 million people were collecting some form of government unemployment assistance as of early January.

 The return of a healthy economy depends on arresting the spread of the virus that continues to limit many people’s ability to work and spend.
 Domestic cases are nearing 25 million, while deaths exceed 400,000.
 The vaccination effort continues along well behind schedule.
 Many states and localities have been forced to cut back on inoculations, as supplies dwindle.
 On Thursday, New York City temporarily closed some of its vaccine centers.
 Its mayor says that the city doesn’t have enough doses to make it through Friday.
 Similar scenarios are in danger of playing out across the country.